BE PART OF THE RISING ENVIRONMENTAL LEADERS PROGRAM: COHORT 2021

 Program Description: The Rising Environmental Leaders Program (RELP), equips early career scholars with the knowledge and networks to connect research to action.
 This interdisciplinary and highly competitive professional development program is designed for graduate students and postdoctoral scholars who have the potential and desire to become environmental leaders in their respective fields.
 RELP fellows demonstrate strong leadership skills, exceptional analytical/research capabilities and a keen interest in linking their studies to policy and decision-making.
-The RELP program provides professional development and networking opportunities including: career-related workshops, seminars, meetings with cross-sector leaders and an intensive, Washington, D.C.
-Boot Camp.
-The year-round leadership and communication development programs complement and enhance the Boot Camp experience.
+The RELP program provides professional development and networking opportunities including: career-related workshops, seminars, meetings with cross-sector leaders and an intensive policy boot camp.
+The year-round leadership and communication development programs complement and enhance the boot camp experience.

-The RELP D.C.
-Boot Camp (March 22 – 28, 2020) provides firsthand knowledge about federal policy development, the role that research and fact-finding plays in policy-making, and the networks of organizations and individuals that influence the process.
+NOTE: Due to COVID travel-related issues, the RELP D.C.
+Boot Camp will be held virtually in 2021.
+Although virtual, the D.C. program will continue to offer participants firsthand knowledge about federal policy development, the role that research and fact-finding plays in policy-making, and the networks of organizations and individuals that influence the process.
 Participants meet with and hear perspectives from a range of stakeholders involved in environmental policy-making from government agencies and Congress to the non-profit, think tank, and academic sectors.
 RELP Boot Camp provides participants with the opportunity to engage with policy and environmental experts and gain valuable insights into how government in Washington really functions.
-We've also added a Sacramento mini-boot camp component to the RELP program designed to further expand that knowledge-base and introduce participants to sub-national issues and actors who are influencing environmental policy in California.

 - Complement students’ formal education with hands-on, experiential learning;